kross50-ksu/IT3203/README.md

 - `about.html` – Author bio and project background

 ## Assets
-- All images are stored in the `/images/` folder.
+- All images are stored in the `/img/` folder.
 - Styles are managed through `/css/index.css`.
-- Images & videos were AI generated using Adobe Firefly
+- 80%+ of images were AI generated using Adobe Firefly (exceptions Mosaic, DialUp, TimB, Personal Photo)

 ## Deployment
 This site is hosted via GitHub Pages at: